bibek-1-bit/bash-scripting/README.md

  Clone this repository to your local machine.
  Navigate to the directory where the scripts are stored.

-Make the script executable with the following command:
+Make the script executable with the following command :

       chmod +x script_name.sh